-Content Negotiation — Teaching Our Site to Speak AI
+# Content Negotiation — Teaching Our Site to Speak AI

 So you want to publish a blog in 2026.
 You spin up your framework, write some posts, hit deploy.
-Then you remember: oh right, the machines are reading too.
-Think about the accessibility features!

-You add a sitemap.xml for Google.
-An RSS feed for the three people still using feed readers (respect).
 OpenGraph tags so your links don't look broken on Discord and Bluesky.
 JSON-LD so search engines understand your structured data.
-A robots.txt to be polite.
-Maybe even an llms.txt because that's the new thing.

 That's a lot of machine-readable formats bolted onto what is essentially a pile of HTML.

-are eating the web.
+LLM — Large Language Model.
+The thing reading your website right now, probably.}>LLMs are eating the web.
 Not maliciously — they're just doing what we built them to do.
 They crawl, they scrape, they try to understand.
 But right now everyone's doing it the hard way.
 Fetch a full HTML page, strip out the nav and the footer and the cookie banners, parse what's left, hope for the best.

 Whataboutism if the machines could just ask for the format they want?

-The 30-year-old feature nobody used
+## The 30-year-old feature nobody used

-has had content negotiation since the beginning.
-The Accept header lets a client say "I'd prefer this format" and the server responds accordingly.
-Browsers send Accept: text/html and get HTML.
-An client sends Accept: application/json and gets .
+HTTP — Hypertext Transfer Protocol.
+The protocol your browser uses.
+Since 1996.}>HTTP has had content negotiation since the beginning.
+The `Accept` header lets a client say "I'd prefer this format" and the server responds accordingly.
+Browsers send `Accept: text/html` and get HTML.
+An API — Application Programming Interface.
+The door you knock on when you want data but don't want to be invited inside.}>API client sends `Accept: application/json` and gets JSON — JavaScript Object Notation.
+Curly braces all the way down.
+XML lost the war.}>JSON.

 I've used this pattern for years building APIs— same endpoint, different representations:

-• Send Accept: application/json and get JSON,
+- Send `Accept: application/json` and get JSON,

-• Send Accept: text/plain for debugging,
+- Send `Accept: text/plain` for debugging,

-• Send Accept: text/html for a rendered page.
+- Send `Accept: text/html` for a rendered page.

-One URL, one resource, multiple formats. as it was intended.
-You can still support .json and .xml extensions alongside it — but the Accept header means clients don't have to know about them.
+One URL, one resource, multiple formats.
+REST — Representational State Transfer.
+The architectural style everyone claims to follow and almost nobody actually implements correctly.}>REST as it was intended.
+You can still support `.json` and `.xml` extensions alongside it — but the `Accept` header means clients don't *have* to know about them.

 Nobody really used content negotiation for websites though.